Skip to content

 6. Chain the enrichment and build() methods like we did for the previous asset.

 7. To optimize our update, we want to limit the number of API calls we make.
 If we called save() against each of n assets individually, we would have n API calls.
-To avoid this we use a client to send all of the requests in bulk.
-(In this example we use the default client, but if you want to configure your own client you could also use that here instead.)
+To avoid this we use an AtlanClient through which to connect to the tenant.

 8. Here we use the client directly with a list of assets — this makes 1 API call to update all n assets at the same time.